 - They ask but do nothing with the answers.

 Where do you fit?
-When you are taking a new enquiry over the phone for example and you’re taking all their contact details and reason for the call.
+When taking a new enquiry over the phone for example, taking all their contact details and reason for the call.

-You are taking as much information as possible to add to your database and to formulate a plan to help.
+You are taking as much information as possible to add to your database and you immediately start thinking of how you can help.
 However, at this crucial time when they are interested in you, you don’t know how they got your number in the first place.

 If you don’t know where the enquiry come from, you are missing a huge opportunity to link this with how you market your business.
 Where you spend your money AND whether it’s well spent.
-Not to mention the time and effort gone into those marketing actions you thought were a good idea.
+Not to mention the time and effort you put into those marketing actions.
 Equally, you don’t know how much you are wasting and when to stop.

-When you have spent a load of money on say, an exhibition or the annual fees to your networking club, even the monthly retainer to outsource your social media – how do you know that investment worked or keeps working from the enquiries you’ve had?
+When you have spent money on say, an exhibition or the annual fees to your networking club, even the monthly retainer to outsource your social media – how do you know that the investment you made, worked or keeps working from the enquiries you’ve had?

 Whilst you can’t check pound for pound, wouldn’t it be better to know that “we had 30 new leads in November from that exhibition we did for the first time”, “since we introduced a referral scheme, we’ve had more enquiries through our existing clients”.
-Changing your data capture procedure to add this question in, is simple yet so powerful.
-You could reap even more rewards with this knowledge or keep flushing money away on useless marketing campaigns, because you don’t know they are working.
+Changing your data capture procedure to add this question is simple and so powerful.
+You can reap even more rewards with this knowledge or keep flushing money away on marketing campaigns, because you don’t know they are working.

-You may feel a little awkward asking or even know when to ask, in the flow of the conversation.
+You are put off asking.
+You feel a little awkward or even know when the right time in the flow of the conversation.

-You have taken their contact details, you have talked through their requirements and you have agreed next steps.
+You have taken their contact details, talked through their requirements and agreed next steps.
 Now the call comes to a close.
 Or does it?